List of Christchurch railway stations: Christchurch

 The current Christchurch station at Troup Drive is the third railway Christchurch station.
 The two earlier stations, at Madras Street and Moorhouse Avenue, were a short distance away to the east on the Main South Line, closer to the city centre.

 Heathcote

-Originally known as The Valley, this station was sited about 240 meters from the mouth of the Lyttelton rail tunnel.
+Originally known as The Valley, this station was sited about 240 metres from the mouth of the Lyttelton rail tunnel.
 It was equipped with a signal box, freight sidings for nearby industrial customers as well as passenger facilities and a platform, which is the only remaining feature.
 Public access is from Station Road, at the intersection with Flavell Street, Marsden Street and Rollin Street.

 The signal box, constructed in 1870, was to have been moved to the Ferrymead Heritage Park for use in the rail operations there after many years of disuse until it was destroyed on-site by fire in September 1996, shortly before its relocation.